NicoJanE/NET-Dev-Template-Stack/index.md

 ## Setup

-For setup, choose between the quick setup and the full setup instructions.
+This refers to the .NET 8.o development container, the only .Net Container Currently.
+To setup, choose between the quick setup and the full setup instructions.

 - **🚀 Quick Links**
   <span class="nje-indent1">Get coding in 5 minutes with .NET 8.0: [Quick Start Guide](https://nicojane.github.io/NET-Dev-Template-Stack/NET-Core-8/Howtos/setup#appendix-i-quick-start-guide)